Imtiazsalaf-01/SvaraAI-Reply-Classification-Pipeline/README.md

 ## 📊 Dataset

-The dataset contains email replies with sentiment labels:
+The dataset consists of labeled email replies, categorized into:
 - **Positive**: Interested, excited, wants to proceed
 - **Negative**: Not interested, wants to be removed
 - **Neutral**: Asking questions, requesting information